-An extraordinary art exhibition of original works of art and prints by Prof. Pilkington Nsibambi Sengendo Ph D (Rip) opened this week at the NOMMO Gallery in Kampala, Uganda.
-It will run until December 23rd, 2016.
+An extraordinary art exhibition of original works of art and prints by Prof. Pilkington Nsibambi Sengendo Ph D (Rip) opened this week at the NOMMO Gallery in Kampala, 2016.

 While officially opening his younger brother’s art exhibition former Uganda’s Prime Minister Prof. Apollo Robin Nsibambi, said that the exhibition had two purposes: “To celebrate the life of Prof. Sengendo as an eminent artist and to raise funds for his family”